-The ride from Shinjuku to Tokyo Teleport Station on Odaiba takes 25 minutes and costs 480 yen.
+The ride from Shinjuku to Tokyo Teleport Station on Odaiba takes 25 minutes and costs 510 yen.
 Note that the Japan Rail Pass, Seishun 18 Kippu and similar JR tickets are not valid on the Rinkai Line between Osaki and Shin-Kiba, even though the line is served by JR trains.
 An exception is the JR Tokyo Wide Pass, which fully covers the Rinkai Line.

-Tokyo Water Bus operates boats between Odaiba Seaside Park and Hinode Pier (20 minutes, 460 yen, 1-2 boats per hour), where there are connections to Asakusa.
-Direct boats connect Asakusa and Odaiba less frequently (50 minutes, 1520 yen).
+Tokyo Water Bus operates boats between Odaiba Seaside Park and Hinode Pier (20 minutes, 520 yen), where there are connections to Asakusa.
+Direct boats connect Asakusa and Odaiba less frequently (50-60 minutes, 1720 yen).
 Furthermore, there are boats from Hinode Pier to Palette Town and Tokyo Big Sight (25-35 minutes, 460 yen).
 Boats are currently operating much less frequently than before the coronavirus crisis or not at all.

 It is possible to cross the Rainbow Bridge on foot.
-The walk across takes about 30-45 minutes and offers nice views of the waterfront area.
-The pedestrian path begins a short walk from Shibaura-futo Station along the Yurikamome on the "Tokyo side" of the bridge, while Odaiba Kaihinkoen Station is the nearest station on the "Odaiba side".
+The walk takes about 30-45 minutes and offers nice views of the waterfront area.
+The pedestrian path begins a short walk from Shibaura-futo Station along the Yurikamome on the "Tokyo side", while Odaiba Kaihinkoen Station is the nearest station on the "Odaiba side".
 There are walkways on both sides of the bridge.
 It is not allowed to ride bicycles across the bridge.

-Note that the pedestrian walkways gets closed during the night (21:00 to 9:00 from April to October, 18:00 to 10:00 from November to March), on the third Monday of every month, from December 29 to 31, during the Tokyo Bay Fireworks Display and during bad weather.
+Note that the pedestrian walkways gets closed during the night (21:00 to 9:00 from April to October, 18:00 to 10:00 from November to March) and on the third Monday of every month (or the next day if that Monday is a public holiday).